MARSHA NEWTON ~ MA. PGCE. BA.(Hons)

 She loves directing ballets and helping dancers to bring out the artistry and storytelling in all performing arts genres.
 She has directed numerous ballets such as Giselle, Polar Express, Nutcracker Swings, Cinderella, Coppelia, amongst others; she believes that all performance genres are ultimately about storytelling and are intrinsically interlocked with the art of theatre.

-She has had the pleasure of being the joint owner and director of The British Academy of Performing Arts for the last 10 years, this has taken her performing dream to numerous states in the US, with students winning awards.
+She has had the pleasure of being the joint owner and director of The British Academy of Performing Arts for the last 16 years, this has taken her performing dream to numerous states in the US, with students winning awards.
 In 2016 she had the pleasure of taking 40 award winning actors to perform on Broadway.
+National Champions - In 2017 BAPA Won the National Award for the BEST Studio, at Access Broadway Competition.
+In 2020 Marsha won Best Director Award!

 Miss Marina trained with her father, Vladimir Levashev, a world famous Ballet Master, rehearsal director, teacher and principal dancer with the Russian Bolshoi Ballet.
 Marina apprenticed with the Bolshoi Ballet and Moiseyev Dance Co. and earned her degree in Fine Arts and Dance at the studio of the USSR State Folk and Character Dance Academy under the artistic direction of Igor Moiseyev.
 She apprenticed with the Bolshoi Ballet for two years.
 Marina then performed with Beroizka State Academic Choreographic Ensemble for 20 years, where she not only toured 30 different countries, but also was the Rehearsal Assistant for new company members as well as a classical ballet teacher in the Vagonova technique.
 She later helped found the Diagilev Center Ballet School in Moscow as the Ballet Mistress in 1990.
 In 1992, Marina moved to the United States and began working with The (then) Academy of Ballet Arts, which is now The British Academy of Performing Arts.